 If you’ve ever spent a couple of weeks living wild and free on the open road, you may already know that the best part of any road trip is finding all of the strange architectural attractions that make America so damn, well, American.
 Weird buildings in the name of resourceful roadside advertising are one of the things we do best, and you can use this book as inspiration for your next cruise around the country.

 For the ink master of your heart, snag this massive, fascinating book exploring the history, diversity, artistry, and versatility of tattooing.
 It’s co-edited by Henk Schiffmacher, who also compiled his own amazing Taschen tattoo book.
-Grab it for just eight bucks right now.
+Grab it for just 15 bucks right now.

 Bosch: The Complete Works